-- Section 4.6.
+Section 4.6.
 Adjournment.
 If the quorum specified above should not be present at any such meeting, but at least one-third of the directors in office are present, the directors present shall have power successively to adjourn the meeting, and to act as a quorum for such limited purpose, without notice other than announcement at the meeting, to a specified date.
-At any such adjourned meeting at which a quorum shall be present any business may be transacted that could have been transacted at the original session of the meeting. - Any meetings conducted under this section shall comply with Missouri's Sunshine Law. - Section 4.7.
+At any such adjourned meeting at which a quorum shall be present any business may be transacted that could have been transacted at the original session of the meeting.

+Any meetings conducted under this section shall comply with Missouri's Sunshine Law.

+Section 4.7.
 Voting.
-Each director present at any meeting shall be entitled to cast one vote on each matter coming before such meeting for decision. - Section 4.8.
+Each director present at any meeting shall be entitled to cast one vote on each matter coming before such meeting for decision.

+Section 4.8.
 Meetings by Conference Telephone or Similar Communications Equipment.
-Members of the board of directors of this corporation may participate in a meeting of the board by conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other, and participation in a meeting in such manner shall constitute presence in person at the meeting. - Any meeting conducted under this section shall comply with Missouri's Sunshine Law. - Section 4.9.
+Members of the board of directors of this corporation may participate in a meeting of the board by conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other, and participation in a meeting in such manner shall constitute presence in person at the meeting.

+The board recognizes that there are benefits to in-person meetings and that board members and Momentum Academy staff members are more likely to build positive relationships through in-person interaction through in-person meetings and other in-person activities.
+The board strongly encourages that at least one board meeting per year be conducted in-person with as many board members as possible present in-person for the meeting.

+Any meeting conducted under this section shall comply with Missouri's Sunshine Law.

+Section 4.9.
 Action Without a Meeting.
-Any action which is required to be or may be taken at a meeting of the directors may be taken without a meeting if one or more written consents describing the action so taken are signed by all members of the board.
+Any action which is required to be or may be taken at a meeting of the directors may be taken without a meeting if one or more written consents describing the action so taken are signed electronically by all members of the board.
 The consents shall have the same force and effect as a vote at a meeting duly held and may be described as such in any document.
-The secretary shall file such consents with the minutes of the meetings of the board of directors. - o ARTICLE V o OFFICERS and such other officers as the board of directors may elect, including but not limited to a chairman of the board of directors, assistant secretaries and assistant treasurers.
-The chairman of the board, if any, and the president shall be elected from among the members of the board of directors and shall at all times while holding such office be a member of the board of directors.
-The same person may simultaneously hold more than one office in this corporation.
+The secretary shall file such consents with the minutes of the meetings of the board of directors.

+ARTICLE V OFFICERS

 Section 5.1.
 General.
-The officers of this corporation shall be a president, one or more vice presidents, a secretary, a treasurer,
+The officers of this corporation shall be a chairperson, one or more vice chairs, a secretary, a treasurer, and such other officers as the board of directors may elect.
+The chairperson of the board shall be elected from among the members of the board of directors and shall at all times while holding such office be a member of the board of directors.
+The same person may simultaneously hold more than one office in this corporation.

-The officers shall be first elected by the board of directors named in the articles of incorporation at the first meeting of the board, to serve at the pleasure of the board until the first annual meeting of the board of directors or until their earlier death, incapacity, disqualification, resignation or removal.
-At the first and each subsequent annual meeting of the board of directors, the newly elected board shall elect officers to serve at the pleasure of the board until the next annual meeting of the board or until their earlier death, incapacity, disqualification, resignation or removal.
+At the regular meeting of the board of directors held in May, the board shall elect officers to serve at the pleasure of the board for the designated term, until the next election of the officers of the board, or until such elected officers' earlier death, incapacity, disqualification, resignation or removal.
+Normally the board chair, vice chair, and treasurer shall be elected to terms of two years.
+The secretary shall normally be elected to a term of one year.
+Notwithstanding the foregoing, if a director holds an officer position and the term of office for such officer position extends beyond the director's term as a director, the director term may be extended, with the Board's support, as necessary, to match the term of office for such officer position.

-Each officer of this corporation who is not reelected at the annual meeting of the board next succeeding such officer's election and at which any officer of this corporation is elected shall be deemed to have been removed by the board, unless the board provides otherwise at the time of such officer's election.